uwcirg/truenth-portal/README.rst

 Tox will also run the environment specified by the ``TOXENV`` environment variable, as configured in the TravisCI integration.

-Tox will pass any options after -- to the test runner, nose.
-To run tests only from a certain module (analogous the above nosetests invocation):
+Tox will pass any options after -- to the test runner, py.test.
+To run tests only from a certain module (analogous the above py.test invocation):

 .. code:: bash

-    $ tox -- -sx tests.test_intervention
+    $ tox -- tests/test_intervention.py

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~